PAMM is a way for investors to put money to work by allocating a proportion of their account funds to other traders.

 The second thing to configure is the “maximum drawdown” setting.
 Setting a maximum drawdown will protect – as far as practical – your capital from uncontrolled loses suffered by the trader.
 If your maximum drawdown level is breached, your PAMM account on that trader will be automatically closed at that point.
 So limiting your losses.

-Tip I recommend always setting a maximum drawdown.
-Unless of course you’re willing to accept a total loss on the amount you’re investing with a given trader.
+Tip It is best to have a maximum drawdown setting.
+Unless of course you’re willing to allow a total loss on the amount you’re investing with a given trader in return for potentially higher profits.

-It’s better in my view to set the value cautiously to start with, and widen it as you watch the trader’s activities and he or she makes a profit for you.
+It’s better to set the value cautiously to start with, and widen it as you watch the trader’s activities and he or she makes a profit for you.

-If you’re investing a relatively large amount, never be tempted to set a big drawdown value for a PAMM trader until they’ve earned your trust.
-You wouldn’t give an unknown person access to your entire bank account would you?
-The same rule applies here.
+If you’re investing a relatively large amount, it is wise not to set a big drawdown value for a PAMM trader, at least until they’ve proven themselves.

-Warning However do keep in mind if you set this value too tight it could cause otherwise profitable trades to close out prematurely due to floating losses that cause your stop-out to be triggered.
+Warning Keep in mind if you set the drawdown limit too tight it could cause otherwise profitable trades to close out prematurely due to floating losses.

 Why Use PAMM over Copy Trading?